E3SM-Project/polaris/docs/users_guide/suites.md

   -c ocean -t wc14
 ```

-As an example, the ocean `nightly` test suite includes the test cases used
+As an example, the ocean `nightly` suite includes the tasks used
 for regression testing of MPAS-Ocean.
-Here are the tests included:
+Here are the tasks included:

 ```none
 ocean/baroclinic_channel/10km/threads